 It was around the time of his career revival that the Fountainbleau Hotel would open.
 The hotel was built by Ben Novack and it ushered an era of extravagantly designed hotels being built on Miami Beach.
 The grandeur and opulence of the hotel resonated with Sinatra.
 The hotel was designed by Morris Lapidus and opened in 1954.

-Frank Sinatra performed at the LaRonde Supper Club in the FountainBleau on many occasions.
-When he was not performing, he would travel to Miami Beach on vacation and chose the FountainBleau as his hotel of choice.
-It was during this timeframe that Frank could be found holding court in the lobby bar of the FountainBleau to all hours of the morning.
+Frank Sinatra performed at the LaRonde Supper Club in the Fontainebleau on many occasions.
+When he was not performing, he would travel to Miami Beach on vacation and chose the Fontainebleau as his hotel of choice.
+It was during this timeframe that Frank could be found holding court in the lobby bar of his favorite Miami Beach hotel to all hours of the morning.

 According to an excerpt from the book “Miami Beach Memories”, Sinatra and his pals would be seen around town in $1000 custom suits, surrounded by body guards.
 They were considered “hotshots around town”.
 On occasion, Sinatra would get into a fight that he would normally let his bodyguards finish.

-It was at the FountainBleau that Sinatra performed a duet with Elvis Presley on March 26th, 1960 as part of the Frank Sinatra Timex Welcome Home Elvis show.
+It was at the Fontainebleau that Sinatra performed a duet with Elvis Presley on March 26th, 1960 as part of the Frank Sinatra Timex Welcome Home Elvis show.
 The showed aired on television on May 8th.
-Despite Sinatra’s negative feelings about Rock & Roll, his daughter convinced him it would be good for his show to honor Elvis Presley’s return home from the war.
-To see a video on the FountainBleau and part of that performance, click here.
+Despite Sinatra’s negative feelings about Rock & Roll, his daughter convinced him it would be good for his show to honor Elvis Presley’s return home from his military service.
+To see a video on the Fontainebleau and part of that performance, click here.

 Sinatra’s Movies on Miami Beach